 For junior high students, we offer a one-week summer program called CHAMPS (Community Health Applied in Medical Public Service).
 Senior high school students can participate in M*A*S*H (Medical Application of Science for Health), a two-week summer program at UAMS Regional Centers and community hospitals around the state.
 Our pre-professional health career recruiters provide a wide variety of programs throughout the state for students of all ages.

-UAMS Regional Programs also provides support for students currently enrolled in college.
+UAMS Regional Campuses also provides support for students currently enrolled in college.
 This includes resources for students interested in medical school, such as MCAT prep exams, practice interviews, and pre-med clinical training rotations.
-UAMS Regional Programs also help coordinate mentoring and student shadowing opportunities to help students connect with practicing providers and learn more about health career fields.
+UAMS Regional Campuses also help coordinate mentoring and student shadowing opportunities to help students connect with practicing providers and learn more about health career fields.
 Contact the health career recruiter in your region for more information.

 Students have access to UAMS degree programs through several UAMS Regional Centers.
 Visit the website of the College of Nursing or College of Health Professions to learn of the courses of study offered through the Regional Centers.